- Our clients often come to us with problems before the filing of a lawsuit.

-- We devote a substantial portion of our practice to representing licensed professionals in errors & omissions as well as malpractice litigation.
+- We devote a substantial portion of our practice to representing licensed professionals in errors & omissions and malpractice litigation.

 Our service to certain professionals, such as healthcare providers and insurance producers, includes representation in licensing, staff privileges and similar matters before administrative agencies and regulatory boards.
-In addition, lawyers in our business-related practices counsel professional business organizations on an array of issues which include mergers, acquisitions, creditors rights and real estate transactions.
+In addition, lawyers in our business-related practices counsel professional business organizations on an array of issues which include creditors rights, mergers and acquisitions (M&A), real estate transactions, and restrictive covenant enforcement.

-- Lead counsel before the New Jersey Appellate Division in a case where the Court overturned a $9 million judgment against an insurance broker in a suit arising from the sale of breach of warranty and hull insurance to a commercial ferry operator.
-See, Harbor Commuter Service, Inc. v.
+- Lead counsel in case where the New Jersey Appellate Division overturned a $9 million judgment against an insurance broker in a suit arising from the sale of breach of warranty and hull insurance to a commercial ferry operator.
+Harbor Commuter Service, Inc. v.
 Frenkel & Co., Inc., et al., 401 N.J.
 Super 546 (App.
 Div.
 2008)

 - Handling motion practice and briefing before the Pennsylvania courts in an effort to establish that the Pennsylvania bad faith statute, 42 P.S.
 Section 8371, does not apply to claims against insurance brokers and agents